RAbraham/mercylog/_sources/teaching/essence.md

 +++

-In this post, I'll iteratively write a naive implementation of the Datalog runtime in Python.
+In this post, I'll gradually build up a naive implementation of the Datalog engine.
+An updated version of this post can be found [here](https://rabraham.github.io/mercylog/teaching/essence.html)

 +++